Things To See & Do

 Evidence from early settlers, through the Bronze and Iron Ages, to the Pictish and Viking eras is incredibly well-preserved in Shetland.
 Standing stones and ancient houses, burial chambers, and chapels are all easily accessible to visit on the islands.
 Archaeological highlights include Mousa; the only example of a complete ‘broch’ in the world, and the famous Norse settlement of Jarlshof – with records of human occupation going back over 5,000 years.
 The impressive Shetland Museum in Lerwick, officially opened in 2007, documents the islands’ history and is well worth a visit.

 Shetland’s natural, rugged beauty and magnificent coastlines are ideal for an activity holiday, with walking, cycling, fishing and diving all well-catered-for here.
-The islands’ unique and outstanding geology has recently earned them the right to become a “Geopark“, and Shetland is committed to preserving and raising awareness of its rich heritage.
+The islands’ unusual and outstanding geology has recently earned them the right to become a “Geopark“, and Shetland is committed to preserving and raising awareness of its rich heritage.
 The rocks tell a fascinating tale spanning almost three billion years of natural history.

 As well as the “Mainland”, visits to other islands are a must, including Unst – the most northerly populated island in the British Isles.
 The Muckle Flugga Lighthouse lies at the tip of the island, and the only thing that lies between here and the North Pole is the tiny rocky outcrop of Out Stack.